physicsgoddess1972/Precipitable-Water-Model/README.md

             <h2 id="what-is-pmat">What is PMAT?</h2>
         </div>
         <div class="panel">
             The Precipitable-water Model Analysis Tool (PMAT) is a computational utility that is used to analyze the data collected from this project to understand the relationship between the zenith sky temperature and precipitable water in the atmosphere.
-PMAT has 4 different modules that work together to present data.
-            <br><br>
-            The first is the <b>Deployment Module </b>.
-This is utilized to create and organize GitHub branches for users and also allows for semi-automated implementation of data collected by the public into the analysis workflow.
-            <br><br>
-            The second is the <b>Data Extraction Module</b>, this module imports data from MesoWest and the University of Wyoming UpperAir Databases.
-This part relies on the information in the <code>import.conf</code> file and the accompanying <a href="https://pw-map-dash.uc.r.appspot.com">Import Configuration Dashboard</a> which is currently under development.
-            <br><br>
-            The third module is the main program to run the analysis, the <b>Data Analysis Module</b>.
-Here the all of the data is presented and the regression analysis between precipitable water and zenith sky temperature is conducted.
-            <br><br>
-            The final module is the <b>Classical Support Vector Machine Module</b>.
-Currently there are two versions of this module under development, but the goal is to utilize machine learning to classify the data collected into either overcast or clear sky labels.
-More information on this module can be accessed through the <a href="https://physicsgoddess1972.github.io/Precipitable-Water-Model/machine_learning.html">Macine Learning documentation page</a>
+For more information regarding PMAT, visit the <a href="https://docs.pmat.app" target="_blank">Official Documentation Page</a>.
         </div>
     </div>
 </div>